The semifinals of NTD’s 7th International Piano Competition concluded on Oct. 18 in New York with five contestants advancing to the finals.

 Contestant Ching-Yi Lin from Taiwan said that playing “Holy Grace” was like playing a piece about a person’s life.

 “To me, this piece is about the Creator, who created us and let us come down to the human world to learn a lesson,” said Lin.
-“There are tribulations in the process, and there may be some more magnificent moments, which are all experiences of life.”
+“There are some waves in the middle part of the composition, and there may be some more magnificent moments, which are all experiences of life.”

 He said that as we progress through life, gratitude is the ultimate lesson we learn.